RyanOthnielKearns/ryanothnielkearns.github.io/README.md

 what is required for a philosophically defensible account of trust in explainable AI literature.

-I also worked at [Monte Carlo Data](https://www.montecarlodata.com) as a Founding Data Scientist, did [NLP research](https://aclanthology.org/2022.findings-acl.317/) with [Stanford OVAL](https://oval.cs.stanford.edu), and wrote three chapters of the [Data Quality
+I was also a Founder in Residence at [Entrepreneur First](https://www.joinef.com/), worked at [Monte Carlo Data](https://www.montecarlodata.com) as a Founding Data Scientist, did [NLP research](https://aclanthology.org/2022.findings-acl.317/) with [Stanford OVAL](https://oval.cs.stanford.edu), and wrote three chapters of the [Data Quality